 14 When I saw that they were not following the truth of the gospel message, I said to Peter in front of all the others, “Since you, a Jew by birth, have discarded the Jewish laws and are living like a Gentile, why are you now trying to make these Gentiles follow the Jewish traditions?

 In this instance, it seems Peter was acting like a lukewarm Christian.
 He didn’t want to look “fanatical” to his Jewish friends so he compromised the truth.
 Paul, on the other hand, was “hot” about the truth.
-We’ve probably all had those lukewarm moments, moments of which we are not especially proud, and I’m sure it was a momentary thing with Peter.
+We’ve probably all had those lukewarm moments, of which we are not especially proud, and I’m sure it was a momentary thing with Peter.
 But we need to grow in our willingness to be hot for the things of God.

 No Power to Be Hot